arunsrin/arunsrin.mkdocs/home/games/platform-puzzle/index.md

 ### ❤️ Rayman Legends (2019)
 Exquisite level design and music.
 My kids love this.
 Easy and hard as you want it to be.

+### ❤️ It Takes Two (2026)
+My daughter and I finished this together.
+Another co-op gem from Hazelight Studios.

 ### ❤️ INSIDE (2019)
 Lovely little gem of a game.